ReactKit/SwiftState/README.md

 XCTAssertEqual(machine.state, StrState.Str("end"))
 ```

-This behaves very similar to JavaScript's safe state-container [rackt/Redux](https://github.com/rackt/redux), where `EventRouteMapping` can be interpretted as `Redux.Reducer`.
+This behaves very similar to JavaScript's safe state-container [rackt/Redux](https://github.com/rackt/redux), where `RouteMapping` can be interpretted as `Redux.Reducer`.

 For more examples, please see XCTest cases.